zheka2304/innercore-mod-toolchain/README.md

 To run your first build, run (*Ctrl+Shift+B*) **Build and Push Everything** task.
 This task performs the required setup and builds the whole project.
 If your project contains native code, local NDK installation will be created.
 This can take some time.

-## toolchain.json

-*toolchain.json* located in toolchain folder.
-It contains information about what libraries should be linked and what ABIs should the project target.
-Projects basic configuration can be changed here.

-### Working with Android Debug Bridge

-Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via USB cable.
-You can specify push path in `pushTo` property in your *toolchain.json*.
-When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

 ## make.json

 *make.json* is the main configuration file of the every project.
 In this file you can specify everything you need to build a mod for Inner Core.
 Most of the work, such as scripts generation and *build.config* creation is done under the hood.